-- A. distributing a course syllabus according to guidelines established by the University and the instructor's academic unit; - B. conducting class during scheduled times, including the final exam period assigned by the Registrar; - C. maintaining office hours and/or availability to students outside class; - D. covering material consistent with the course description; - E. maintaining accurate records for student grading and attendance; - F. submitting in a timely manner grades and other student information required by administrative offices (e.g., Registrar's Office, Student Affairs, Owen Academic and Career Support Center); - G. participating, when requested, in the University's assessment program; - H. fulfilling Faculty-mandated course components for courses in the general education program and courses fulfilling graduation requirements; - I. administering an institutionally Approved Method for soliciting student input.
+- A. distributing a course syllabus according to guidelines established by the University and the instructor's academic unit; - B. conducting class during scheduled times, including the final exam period assigned by the Registrar; - C. maintaining office hours and/or availability to students outside class; - D. communicating with students regarding academic progress throughout the semester; - E. covering material consistent with the course description; - F. maintaining accurate records for student grading and attendance; - G. submitting in a timely manner grades and other student information required by administrative offices (e.g., Registrar's Office, Student Affairs, Owen Center for Teaching & Learning); - H. participating in the establishment of academic program learning outcomes and in the University's assessment program; - I. fulfilling Faculty-mandated course components for courses in the general education program and courses fulfilling graduation requirements; - J. administering an institutionally Approved Method for soliciting student input.